pnnl/ruleset-checking-tool/docs/ruleset_functions/check_purchased_chw_hhw.md

       - For each HVAC system in building segment: `for hvac_sys in building_segment.heating_ventilation_air_conditioning_systems:`

-        - For each cooling system in HVAC system: `for cooling_system in hvac_sys.cooling_system:`

-          - Check if cooling system is connected to any loop in purchased cooling loop array: `if cooling_system.chilled_water_loop in purchased_chw_loop_array`
+          - Check if cooling system is connected to any loop in purchased cooling loop array: `if cooling_system.chilled_water_loop.chilled_water_loop in purchased_chw_loop_array`

             - Set purchased cooling flag as True and break logic loop #1: `purchased_chw_hhw_status_dict["PURCHASED_COOLING"] = TRUE, BREAK` (Note XC, under the assumption that there is no orphan hvac system not serving any zones.)